mscarey/AuthoritySpoke/docs/guides/introduction.rst

 ever writing the API key in the notebook.
 That makes it easier to keep your API key secret, even if you publish your copy of the notebook and make it visible on the internet.

-However, if you’re viewing this tutorial in a cloud environment like Binder, you probably won’t be able to create an environment variable.
-Instead, you could replace ``os.getenv('CAP_API_KEY')`` with a string containing your own API key.

     >>> import os
     >>> from dotenv import load_dotenv